This homemade ketchup recipe, made with tomatoes, vinegar, and sugar, is made without high-fructose corn syrup. And THAT'S a good thing.

 After the homemade ketchup was cooled, bottled, and tucked away, I considered giving Geoffrey a jar.
 There would be a certain symmetry to that.
 But I knew that such a simple gesture would cost me a lot.
 A hell of a lot more than $1.50 a pound.

 What I love about this homemade ketchup recipe made with fresh tomatoes is that it tates like ketchup.
 There’s nothing worse than the ketchup that now pass for “housemade ketchup” in so many restaurants that tastes either like tarted-up tomato sauce or tastes nothing at all like ketchup because it’s “improved” with unusual or trendy ingredients like chipotle peppers or, I don’t know, paprika collected by 17-year-old Hungarian virgins.
 With this recipe, you achieve the perfect sweet-tart balance of Heinz or Hunt’s simply by reducing the tomato liquid into a thick, glossy syrup and then swirling it into the tomato pulp.
-This recipe has been updated.
 Originally published September 27, 2013.–David Leite

 LC No Food Mill?
 No Problem!
 Note